JamesRBlack/HNFeed/README.md

 The two endpoints used for this are http://hn.algolia.com/api/v1/search_by_date?tags=story on initial load which will retrieve the latest stories and http://hn.algolia.com/api/v1/search?query=foo&tags=story which will retrieve the latest stories by search query.

 ## Running unit tests
+Most tests are located in FeedService class as this is where most of the processing of data happens.
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests